-There are no figure or table limits for articles in Wellcome Open Research.
+There are no figure or table limits for articles on Open Research Europe.
 Additional materials that support the key claims in the paper but are not absolutely required to follow the study design and analysis of the results, such as questionnaires, supporting images or tables, can be included as extended data; descriptions of the materials and methods should be in the main article.